Ulleskelf railway station

-Ulleskelf railway station serves Ulleskelf in North Yorkshire, England.
-The station is 8.75 mi south of York.
+Ulleskelf railway station in Ulleskelf, North Yorkshire, England, is 8.75 mi south of York.

 History

 The station opened on 29 May 1839 on the York and North Midland Railway near where it crossed the River Wharfe.
-The station appears to have been subsequently redesigned and slightly relocated following the construction of the bridge carrying New Road (the B1223) over the tracks: the 1849 Ordnance Survey map (which predates the bridge) implies that the first station building was either adjacent to, and at right angles to, the Ulleskelf Arms public house, or directly across the track from the pub on West End Road.
-Neither of these two candidate buildings survives.
-The map drawn from the 1888 survey shows the station in its current position on the south side of the new road bridge, with a new access road from the east end of the bridge across Hall Garth to the junction of Main Street and a newly-extended Church Fenton Lane.
-This map shows the station alongside a goods yard built on the site shown to be a plant nursery on the 1849 map.
-Further evidence of this change in layout is the existence of the terrace called 'Station Cottages' on Main Street at the junction of Church Fenton Lane, now some 200m north of, and out of sight of, the modern station.
-The station avoided the Beeching Axe in the mid 1960s due to the poor road network in the area (there being no easily accessible road bridge over the river for York-bound commuters).
+It appears to have been redesigned and slightly relocated following the construction of the bridge carrying New Road (the B1223) over the tracks: the first station building was either adjacent and at right angles to the Ulleskelf Arms public house, or directly across the track from the pub on West End Road.
+Neither of these buildings survives.
+A 1888 survey shows the station in its current position on the south side of the new road bridge, with a new access road from the east end of the bridge across Hall Garth to the junction of Main Street and a newly extended Church Fenton Lane, alongside a goods yard built on the site which was a plant nursery on the 1849 map.
+Further evidence of this change in layout is the terrace called Station Cottages on Main Street at the junction of Church Fenton Lane, now some 200m north of, and out of sight of, the modern station.
+The station avoided the Beeching Axe in the mid-1960s due to the poor road network in the area (there being no easily accessible road bridge over the river for York-bound commuters).
 Today the station is unstaffed with all trains operated by Northern.
-Though there are four tracks in the vicinity, the island platform only serves the eastern pair.
+Though there are four tracks, the island platform only serves the eastern pair.